How Sunshine (UV Rays) Damage Asphalt Shingles

 • Shingles with noticeable granule loss

-These problems are symptoms of sun damage and must be addressed as soon as possible.
-Replace any damaged shingles you see and, if possible, upgrade to a new roofing system that is more resilient in intense heat.
+The most common solutions are replacing damaged shingles and upgrading to a new roofing system that is more resilient in intense heat.